bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 happens ...  then I will be forced to don kaki, pick up a rifle, and head from the front line [more audience cheers]".

-There the extreme views result in wide publicity in the media, and it's tolerated more than it should be, as long as the speaker smiles and issues timely "it was taken out of context" statements.
+These extreme views result in wider publicity in the media than they deserve, and it's tolerated more than it should be, as long as the speaker smiles and issues timely "it was taken out of context" statements.

 But it continues in mainstream Government Brexit strategy.